runquest/eureka/VIPSS2024 - Taking to the Team.md

 Resilient organization
 Threats

-What questions should we be asking
+!What questions should we be asking
+!Highest Risks: Ransomware, Data Breach;

 Ask: